-Information about judgements made in applying accounting policies that have the most significant effects on the amounts recognised in the financial statements are included in Note 21xx - subsidiaries - whether the Feeder Fund meets the definition of an investment entity.
+Information about judgements made in applying accounting policies that have the most significant effects on the amounts recognised in the financial statements are included in Note 21[s] - 'Subsidiaries - Whether the Feeder Fund meets the definition of an investment entity'.

 IFRS 10.28, 12.9A, a.
-Insights 5.6.130.20
+An Insights an i 5.6.130.20 The